Issue No. 204-205 - December 28, 2000.

 Georgia."

-According to him, the Chechen president sent the people and
+According to him, the Chechen president sent the

 government of Georgia an appeal in which he used the word "absurd"